 About nine minutes after the time she started to nimbly massacre the letters on her keyboard, I got her email.

-At first I just stared at it in my inbox.
+At first, I just stared at it in my inbox.
 Ominously it waited.
 There was no subject title to it but it needed none.
 The subject of the email I already knew and could quite aptly describe its contents without even having read it.

-However I did read it.
+However, I did read it.
 Brutal.
-Some wind was knocked out of me, but I quickly tapped into the reserve I needed to address the demon.
+Some wind was knocked out of me, but I quickly tapped into the reserve I needed to address the fury.
 I got up and walked into her office to explain myself.
 Why I was tardy.
 How I could possibly not have been available at the exact moment she needed to get a hold of me was an unexplainable sin within the agency culture.
 Would I get fired?
-I half hoped I would, but knew I wouldn’t.
+I half hoped I would but knew I wouldn’t.
 My boss had come to rely on me too much, plus she knew I was smart and she abhorred anyone who wasn’t.
-She didn’t question my intelligence (despite regularly asking me if I was retarded, an idiot, or if I had advanced Asperger’s).
+She didn’t question my intelligence (despite regularly asking me if I was an idiot or if I had Asperger’s).
 Nor did she question my ability to hold my own in the most Darwinian of all corporate environments (despite asking me constantly if I had any clue as to what I was doing).
 What she was about to question was my flagrant disregard of my responsibility to be available to her when she needed me so as to not jeopardize a moment of the precious time needed to conduct business, i.e. survive.

 She did have every right to question my commitment.
 It had been waning quite a fair amount recently.
 That’s because I woke up every day with the knowledge that I was about to enter an abusive work environment that I had absolutely no desire to be in.
-I was investing my time and soul in a vocation and career I not only had scant interest in, but actually loathed.
+I was investing my time and soul in a vocation and career I not only had scant interest in, but actually now loathed.
 Tennessee Williams wrote about the feeling aptly; a life of mendacity is the lowest form of awareness.
 Often lyrics from a song by one of my favorite bands, Radiohead would amble in to my conscience like a mini post-it note I was always trying not to look at.
-I would hear Thom Yorke’s voice was in my head, beautifully singing about my forlorn professional state with the words:
+I would hear Thom Yorke’s voice in my head, beautifully singing about my forlorn professional state with the words:

 “A job that slowly kills you, bruises that won’t heal / You look so tired-unhappy.”